esoclabprinceton/ESOC-Predoc-Training/README.md

 - Probability cheatsheets, http://www.wzchen.com/probability-cheatsheet/

-Finally, here are Princeton University resources you could explore if needed along with other additional resources you could review prior to the bootcamp
+Finally, here are Princeton University resources you could explore if needed along with other additional resources you could review prior to the bootcamp:

 ### University Resources:
 - Princeton Data and Statistical Services (DSS) offers data and statistical consulting: